DaisukeDaisuke/AwaitFormOptions/README.md

 This allows you to treat each form step as a small function that produces a result, just like any other callable.

 ## Menu Example
-Here, the selected entity object is returned directly from the generator:
+Here, the selected button id is returned directly from the generator:

 ```php
 public function onUse(PlayerItemUseEvent $event): void{